Create a Microsoft 365 EWS OAuth Connection From Riva Cloud

 • If you experience an issue, see the following step.

-Step 3: Prepare Office 365 Exchange permissions for a Riva Cloud connection
+Step 3: Prepare Microsoft 365 Exchange Permissions for Riva Connections

 IP Whitelisting